douglascomet/TransferUV/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/gLuMgsd7YaI/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

 The demo above shows how it works.
+The function to call is transferUVAfterSkinning.transUI()

 It uses the Qt.py framework so it can work with PySide and PySide2: https://github.com/mottosso/Qt.py